 If you're spending any time in Palm Springs, you're going to end up at Koffi.
 It's been a local institution for over 20 years, which in coffee terms means it got there before specialty coffee was cool and has stayed relevant the whole time.
 The North Palm Canyon location has the best outdoor seating: sprawling patio, shade, the kind of morning energy where you lose an hour without noticing.

-Get the iced latte or their signature blended drinks if the heat is already doing something to you.
-Don't overthink it.
+Get the iced latte or their signature blended drinks (they have decaf cold brew and a stellar banana nut muffin) if the heat is already doing something to you.
 This is the one you'll come back to the next morning without even planning to.

 3. Everbloom, Indio

-This one's close to home for us.
-It's a 5-minute drive from Terra Luz.
+This one is a 5-minute drive from Terra Luz and The Cozy Cactus.
 Everbloom does coffee and matcha, local art on the walls, cozy interior that doesn't feel desert-generic.
 The matcha latte rivals anything in LA, which is saying something.
-The staff actually knows what they're doing with milk texture.
+The staff knows what they're doing with milk texture.

 A Note on Timing